adamDilger/resume/resume.typ

 ]

 #let personal_projects = [
 = Personal Projects

+*#underline(link("https://adventory.gift")[Adventory]) - Christmas Present List Manager*
+- Vue3/Nuxt PWA to view, manage and update live Christmas lists for a group, deployed on cloudflare workers with turso database, authenticated via Google Oauth

+*E-paper display wireless dashboard*
+- Custom ESP32 based e-paper display to show live data from a range of sources including weather, solar power generation, with data collated/polled from a deno deploy serveless function

 *Raspberry Pi Time Tracker*
 - Golang/sqlite/svelte app to track and log the time of entering and leaving the office, deployed with Docker on a Raspberry Pi, using CSS animations to display the data in the look of a radar

-  *Christmas List Manager*
-  - Pocketbase/Vue3 PWA to view, manage and update live Christmas lists for a group of people, authenticated via Google Oauth

 *StarUML MDJ difftool*
 - Golang based CLI tool to display a coloured text diff of two StarUML ER Diagram JSON files

 *Poll Wagyu Website*
 - Upgraded and re-themed a Wordpress website deployed to VentraIP with CPanel

 *Australian Architects Declare Website*
 - A custom Wordpress website deployed on a cloud VPS with docker-compose to supersede a shared CraftCMS based solution ]

 #grid(